Using FNAL EOS at the LPC: Additional Commands

 aliasto find out what commands are aliased for your login

-- Certain versions of CMSSW environment (CMSSW_9_2_4) may cause problems with the commands, giving an error such as:
+- Having an active version of CMSSW environment (for example CMSSW_9_2_4) may cause problems with the commands, giving an error such as:

 - Solve this error by doing the commands in a new terminal without a CMSSW environment